Templar Protocol User Guide

 To unlock the collateral, the account must repay its liability to the market.

-To perform a repayment, transfer-call tokens to the market with a msg
+To perform a repayment, transfer-call tokens to the market with a msg of "Repay":

 near contract call-function as-transaction \